Newt90xz/BlockSystem/src/README.md

 - Shuffle blocks into random positions (🔀)
 - Full undo / redo support (↶ ↷) and keyboard shortcuts (`Ctrl+Z`, `Ctrl+Y`)
 - Grid cell size adapts automatically to the viewport
+- Grid can be dragged freely within the overlay using the title bar
-- State is persisted in `localStorage` across sessions
+- State is persisted in `localStorage` across sessions; cleared on full page reload
+- Toolbar can be hidden via prop for a read-only or restricted experience

 ---